pcornier/TIC80-boilerplate/README.md

 - a messaging system: **libs/bus.lua**
 - a state manager: **libs/state.lua**

-Look at the specs directory for more details or look at the demo project there: https://github.com/pcornier/tic80-mini-platformer
+Look at the **spec** directory for more details or look at the demo project there: https://github.com/pcornier/tic80-mini-platformer

-#Setup
+# Setup
 ---

 First, edit Makefile and adjust these 3 parameters: